Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

    }
    ```

-  > The above script will reset the passwords for WVDUser-01, WVDUser-02 and DomainJoinAdmin to Azure1234567, as user needs to reset password after registering to AADDS.
+>**Note:** The above script will reset the passwords for WVDUser-01, WVDUser-02 and DomainJoinAdmin to Azure1234567, as user needs to reset password after registering to AADDS.

   ![ws name.](media/wvd23.png)